-	Fast forward to today and you’ll realize now that in most reform, reconstructionist and conservative Jewish synagogues both girls and boys now partake in the reading from the Torah and leading the congregation in worship.
+Fast forward to today.
+Reform, reconstructionist, and conservative Jewish synagogues welcome both girls and boys to read from the Torah.
+As well, they also lead the congregation in worship.

 As you can see, things have changed, or rather rapidly progressed in the last 100 years.

 On average, a bar mitzvah or bat mitzvah boy or girl studies for this day at a minimum of four years.
-The studies are often called Sunday and/or Hebrew school that the child attends in preparation for this big event.
+The studies are known as Sunday and/or Hebrew school.
+This is the course that the child attends in preparation for this big event.
 Some may even meet with a private one-on-one tutor to get extra help.

-So, it really is a HUGE deal and there is a lot of time and commitment invested in this day.
+So, it is a HUGE deal.
+A lot of time and commitment are invested in this day.

-With the culmination of their learning (although, as adults, we know that learning truly never culminates) the child is now considered a full-fledged-adult in the Jewish community.
+With the culmination of their learning (although, as adults, we know that learning truly never ends) the child is now considered a full-fledged adult in the Jewish community.